 Baby eczema is very common, though the condition affects young and old alike.
 Eczema can also be known as dermatitis which means inflammation of the skin.
 The term comes from the Greek word “ekzein” which means “to boil”.

-Your Trillium Creek Dermatology skin experts may prescribe a number of treatments including moisturizers, topical steroids, oral steroids, homeopathic/holistic, and more advanced medications depending on the severity of your condition.
+Your Trillium Creek Dermatology skin experts may prescribe a number of treatments including moisturizers, topical steroids, oral steroids, and more advanced medications depending on the severity of your condition.

 Treatment includes special creams and lotions for everyday use, including special eczema shampoo, soap, body wash, and face cream.

-Your visit to the Trillium Creek Dermatology will include an assessment of any factors that may be aggravating your skin condition.
-Our skin specialists will recommend simple but effective changes that you can make to minimize the chances of your eczema becoming a long-term chronic problem that adversely affects your life.
+Your visit to Trillium Creek Dermatology will include an assessment of any factors that may be aggravating your skin condition.
+Our skin experts will recommend simple but effective changes that you can make to minimize the chances of your eczema becoming a long-term chronic problem that adversely affects your life.

 Eczema and Dry Skin can significantly reduce the quality of your life.
 A dermatologist, a trained skin expert, can help you better manage your skin condition and avoid complications.
-When you need help with your skin, please call 330.725.0569 to set up an appointment with a Trillium Creek provider today.
+When you need help with your skin, please call 330.725.0569 to set up an appointment with a Trillium Creek Dermatology provider today.

 Researchers are still unsure of what the exact cause of eczema is.
 It is thought to be linked to an overactive immune system that responds to an irritant.
 Eczema is commonly found in families with histories of allergies or asthma.